Check back for when the program will be offered in the future. The 2021-2022 co-hort is full.

-The Institute is open to anyone who wants to improve their leadership skills and learn more about career-technical and adult education.
+The Institute is open to anyone who wants to improve their leadership skills and learn more about career-technical and adult education in Ohio.
 The program provides an opportunity for participants to increase leadership qualities, develop leadership characteristics, expand their network of colleagues in CTE, and gain a holistic view of career-technical and adult education in Ohio.

 Heritage, Advocacy, Leadership and Personal Growth